A7medFCIH/AllProjects/Text/helperCodes/cleanSmallSentense/Readme.md

 # Label Data
-- This is script to remove short sentense.
+- This script to remove short sentense.

 - Put all data files if dir(Data), and run the script, and start cleaning.